-The following discloses our information gathering and dissemination practices for the Harvard Radcliffe Institute website (http://www.radcliffe.harvard.edu), which relate to our “Subscribe for News” function.
+The following discloses our information gathering and use practices for the Harvard Radcliffe Institute website (http://www.radcliffe.harvard.edu), which relate to our “Subscribe for News” function.

 In addition to the use described above, we may also use your information to improve web services or other communications to users.
 For example, our web server software generates log files of the IP addresses of computers that access this website and of what files they access.
-We may use your IP address and files you access to help diagnose problems with our server and to administer our website by identifying (1) which parts of our site are most heavily used, and (2) which portion of our audience comes from within the Harvard network.
-We also use this information to tailor site content to user needs and to generate aggregate statistical reports.
+We may use your IP address and files you access to help diagnose problems with our server and to administer our website.
+We may also use this information to tailor site content to user needs and to generate aggregate statistical reports.
 At no time do we disclose site usage by individual IP addresses.

 If you have any questions about this privacy statement, the practices of this site, or your dealings with this site, you can contact:

 Radcliffe Institute for Advanced Study